elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

   end
 end
 ```

+The leading `use` line injects several macros in our module.
+Among these: `test` helps us define test functions.

 Our first test starts a new `KV.Bucket` by calling the `start_link/1` and passing an empty list of options.
 Then we perform some `get/2` and `put/3` operations on it, asserting the result.